 With President Trump’s signing of the 2018 Federal Farm Bill, any part of the cannabis plant, including the seeds, extracts, cannabinoids, and their derivatives, that is 0.3% THC or less on a dry weight basis, is defined as “hemp”, instead of “marihuana”, and are no longer regulated under the federal Controlled Substances Act, as long as they come from a state-licensed producer of a USDA-approved state hemp program, and as long as scheduled substances within hemp, such as THC, are not being extracted and sold on the open market.
 The Secretary of the USDA is now responsible for promulgating regulations that will allow for the implementation of the hemp provisions of the 2018 Federal Farm Bill, which will include USDA approval of state plans to regulate local hemp production.
 The industrial hemp provisions of the 2014 Federal Farm Bill will expire one year after the date that the USDA establishes a plan for regulating state hemp programs under the 2018 Federal Farm Bill.
 It is entirely possible that the USDA will defer to the FDA regarding the regulation of CBD, because the 2018 Federal Farm Bill preserves the authority of the FDA to regulate unapproved drug substances found in hemp, including CBD.
 If FDA-approved CBD will be in state and federal Schedule V, then it would be unreasonable to assume that unapproved CBD can be any less controlled.

 Schedule I CBD

-Any CBD that does not fall under one of the categories listed above will still be considered a Schedule I controlled substance by the DEA.
+Any CBD that does not fall under one of the categories listed above is still considered a Schedule I controlled substance by the DEA.
 Which makes sense if you consider that the state and federal definition of “Tetrahydrocannabinols” includes CBD.
 This includes CBD from unlicensed hemp producers, even if such CBD meets the federal definition of hemp.
 This also includes CBD from state-licensed hemp pilot program producers who are not complying with the cultivation and marketing research provisions of the 2014 Federal Farm Bill.
 Possession, use, production, distribution, and transportation of a Schedule I controlled substance without DEA Schedule I research registration or without state-accepted medical use is a violation of federal law.